 Everyone gets funded for different things, depending on what their needs are.
 DSA can help with the cost of things like:

 - Specialist one-to-one help from people, study skills tutors, British Sign Language Interpreters and mental health mentors

 - Printing and photocopying costs

 Who is eligible?

-If you do not meet the requirements for DSA but we recognise you have additional support needs, other university arrangements can be made to provide you with support.
-Your adviser at Edinburgh Napier University may need to sign the application form for you before it can be sent to your funding authority.
-You will also be asked to attend a meeting at which your support needs can be assessed before decisions are made about the support that can be funded for you.
+To apply, you will need evidence of your disability and to complete an application form.
+You will normally be asked to attend a meeting at which your support needs can be assessed before decisions are made about the support that can be funded for you.

-Your adviser in the Disability Inclusion Team can assist you with applying for DSA and answering any questions.
+Your Disability Inclusion Advisor can help you to apply for DSA/FSD and answer any questions.

 Who is my Student Funding body?

 SAAS – Student Awards Agency Scotland: if your permanent home address is in Scotland

 SFE – Student Finance England: if your permanent home address is in England